 If the market opportunities for IMR-687 and any other product candidates we may develop are smaller than we believe they are, our revenue may be adversely affected and our business may suffer.
-Moreover, because the target patient populations we are seeking to treat are small, and the addressable patient population even smaller, we must be able to successfully identify patients and capture a significant market share to achieve profitability and growth.
+Moreover, because the target patient populations we are seeking to treat in SCD and $\beta$ -thalassemia are relatively small, and the addressable patient population even smaller, we must be able to successfully identify patients and capture a significant market share to achieve profitability and growth.

-We focus our research and product development on treatments for rare inherited genetic disorders of hemoglobin.
+We primarily focus our research and product development on treatments for rare inherited genetic disorders of hemoglobin.
 The prevalence of SCD is approximately 100,000 individuals in the United States and 134,000 individuals in the European Union.
-Similarly, the prevalence of β -thalassemia globally is estimated to be 288,000 individuals and the aggregate prevalence of β -thalassemia in the European Union and United States is estimated to be 19,000 individuals.
-Given the small number of patients who have the diseases that we are targeting, it is critical to our ability to grow and become profitable that we continue to successfully identify patients with these rare diseases.
+Similarly, the prevalence of $\beta$ -thalassemia globally is estimated to be 288,000 individuals and the aggregate prevalence of $\beta$ -thalassemia in the European Union and United States is estimated to be 19,000 individuals.
+Given the small number of patients who have SCD and $\beta$ -thalassemia, it is critical to our ability to grow and become profitable that we continue to successfully identify patients with these rare diseases.
 Our projections of both the number of people who have these diseases, as well as the subset of people with these diseases who have the potential to benefit from treatment with IMR-687 and any other product candidates we may develop, are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including the scientific literature, surveys of clinics, patient foundations or market research that we conducted, and may prove to be incorrect or contain errors.
 New studies may change the estimated incidence or prevalence of these diseases.
 The number of patients may turn out to be lower than expected.
 The effort to identify patients with diseases we seek to treat is in early stages, and we cannot accurately predict the number of patients for whom treatment might be possible.
-Additionally, the potentially addressable patient population for IMR-687 and any other product candidates we may develop may be limited or may not be amenable to treatment with IMR-687 and any other product candidates we may develop, and new patients may become increasingly difficult to identify or gain access to, which would adversely affect our results of operations and our business.
-Further, even if we obtain significant market share for IMR-687 and any other product candidates we may develop, because the potential target populations
+Additionally, the potentially addressable patient population for IMR-687 and any other product candidates we may develop, and new patients may become increasingly difficult to identify or gain access to, which would adversely affect our results of operations and our business.
+Further, even if we obtain significant market share for IMR-687 and any other product candidates we may develop for SCD and $\beta$ -thalassemia, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market

-Our target patient populations are relatively small, and there are currently limited standard of care treatments directed at SCD.
+The target patient populations for SCD and $\beta$ -thalassemia are relatively small, and there are currently limited standard of care treatments directed at SCD and $\beta$ -thalassemia.
 As a result, the pricing and reimbursement of IMR-687 and any other product candidates we may develop, if approved, is uncertain, but must be adequate to support commercial infrastructure.
 If we are unable to obtain adequate levels of reimbursement, our ability to successfully market and sell IMR-687 and any other product candidates we may develop will be adversely affected.

-We rely on contract manufacturing organizations, or CMOs, to manufacture IMR-687 and expect to rely on CMOs to manufacture any other product candidates we may develop.
+We rely on CMOs to manufacture IMR-687 and expect to rely on CMOs to manufacture any other product candidates we may develop.
 If we are unable to enter into such arrangements as expected or if such organizations do not meet our supply requirements, development and/or commercialization of IMR-687 and any other product candidates we may develop may be delayed.